saltvedt/swarm-dashboard/README.md

 ```

 Note that the usage of `node-exporter` and `cadvisor` are optional, to fetch node CPU/Memory/Disk usage and containers' CPU/Memory usage respectively.
 If you don't specify `NODE_EXPORTER_SERVICE_NAME_REGEX` and `CADVISOR_SERVICE_NAME_REGEX` envs, the default is not using this feature, because of backward compatibility.

+If you prefer to deploy the dashboard on the worker nodes instead of the manager nodes (without the constraint `node.role == manager`), you can use the `DOCKER_SOCKET` configuration.
+Please check the following sections for more details.

 ## Advance Usage